Print Directly From DSLR Camera

 - Canon PIXMA iP2000

-Hopefully the above give you a few pointers about how to print directly from your digital SLR camera using a few different methods.
+Hopefully the above give you a few pointers about how to print directly from DSLR camera using a few different methods.
 Printing can be as straight forward as a cable to the printer, or sending the photographs via your mobile phone to the printer nearby or even to the printer back in your office.
 Whatever is most suitable for your needs, it is always good to understand the technology available to print out your photographs from your DSLR camera.